facebook/sapling/doc/hgsql/README.md

 **Database**

-See `schema.sql` for required tables.
+See `tests/hgsql/schema.sql` for required tables.
 You can create them using commands like:

     :::bash
-    mysql -uroot -D hgsql < ./schema.sql
+    mysql -uroot -D hgsql < tests/hgsql/schema.sql

 MySQL is recommended.
 Other implementations like MariaDB may have compatibility issues.